fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 ![image showing the Root Directory field as optional](../../images/3/r3.png)

-After this, the app starts up in the Render.
-The dashboard tells us the app state and the url where the app is running:
+After this, the app starts up in Render.
+The dashboard tells us the app state and the URL where the app is running:

 ![The top left corner of the image shows the status of the application and its URL](../../images/3/r4.png)